tap349/tap349.github.io/_posts/2016-03-24-turbolinks.md

 - page is loaded normally (`ready`, `DOMContentLoaded`)
 - page is restored from client-side cache (clicking *back* in browser)
-- on turbolinks partial replacement
+- page is partially replaced with turbolinks

 #### `page:change`